International Association of Language Centres

-The International Association of Language Centres was founded in 1983 as a non-profit organization to accredit and represent independent language schools teaching the official language of their country.
+The International Association of Language Centres (IALC) was founded in 1983 as a non-profit organization to accredit and represent independent language schools teaching the official language of their country.

-There are currently 118 IALC accredited schools in 21 countries worldwide: Argentina, Australia, Austria, Brazil, Canada, Chile, China, Ecuador, France, Germany, Ireland, Italy, Japan, Malta, New Zealand, Portugal, Russia, South Africa, Spain, United Kingdom, USA.
-The 9 languages taught by IALC schools are: Chinese (Mandarin), English, French, German, Italian, Japanese, Portuguese, Russian and Spanish.
+There are currently over 140 IALC accredited schools in 26 countries worldwide: Argentina, Australia, Austria, Brazil, Canada, China, Colombia, France, Germany, Ireland, Italy, Japan, Jordan, Latvia, Malta, Mexico, New Zealand, Portugal, Russia, South Africa, South Korea, Spain, Taiwan, United Arab Emirates, United Kingdom and USA.
+The 11 languages taught by IALC schools are: Arabic, Chinese (Mandarin), English, French, German, Italian, Japanese, Korean, Portuguese, Russian and Spanish.

 Since their creation in 1983, IALC have been cementing their reputation as an essential business forum for independently operated language teaching institutions.

 The IALC Accreditation

 All IALC language schools are inspected prior to joining the association, then they are inspected as part of the Quality Audit every four years, and continuously monitored.
 Not only does it insist that all member schools are inspected by relevant national accreditation schemes, it also runs its own inspections as part of a thorough quality assurance process.
 The IALC Code of Ethics is one of the standards that member language schools have to comply with.
 The IALC Quality Scheme ensures all standards are met and exceeded.